 {§CPLT B291} Selected masterpieces of non-Western literature.
 Works may range from antiquity to the present.
 (Satisfies USCB General Education Global Citizenship and Multicultural Understanding Requirement).
+Appropriate for students from any discipline.

 Note: Unless otherwise noted, students must complete one literature course at the 200 level or have instructor consent before taking any upper level course.